parameowia/parameowia/README.md

 ‪‪most of the time i’m busy and pretty much exhausted, but i try my best to play with my silly family… they make me feel happy

-new ata maybe tomorrow or some other day
+new ata maybe tomorrow or some other day… also, art on tv is mine ^_^

 <br>